ratmir-miftachov/ES-RF-classifier/README.md

 # Early Stopping for the Random Forest Classifier

-This repository contains the code the upcoming paper on early stopping for the the random forest in a classification setting.
+This repository contains the code for the upcoming paper on early stopping for the the random forest in a classification setting.

 ## Abstract